sensu/sensu-go-workshop/lessons/operator/10/README.md

    Let's use the `sensuctl silenced create` to create a silencing rule to disable alerts for this incident.
    Since we're just getting started, let's just silence alerts for a few minutes.
-   In a typical scenario you might silence alerts for an hour or more while you investigate an incident.
+   In a real-world scenario you might silence alerts for an hour or more while you investigate an incident.

    ```shell
    sensuctl silenced create --interactive